rigdenlab/crops/docs/examples/rst/cl_crops_splitseqs.rst

 --------------------------------------------------------------

-From a large fasta file where only a few sequences are required, the option ``--subset_ids`` or ``-s`` allows to select as many molecule ids as needed:
+From a large fasta file where only a few sequences are required, the option ``--preselect`` or ``-p`` allows to preselect as many molecule ids as needed:

 .. code-block:: shell-session

-   crops-splitseqs PDBall.fasta --output mydir/ --subset_ids 7m6c 4n5b 1o98
+   crops-splitseqs PDBall.fasta --output mydir/ --preselect 7m6c 4n5b 1o98

 --------------------------------------------------------------